 What causes seasonal canine illness in dogs?

 The cause of SCI in dogs has been the subject of vigorous debate and research, but it remains unknown.
 Theories have ranged from allergic reactions to mushrooms, algae or agricultural chemicals to infections from harvest mites.
 The mushroom theory has now been discounted although there are still concerns over harvest mites.
 The reason for this is many of the dogs struck down by SCI have been infested with the tiny insects.

 How is SCI in dogs diagnosed?

 It can be difficult for vets to make a definitive diagnosis of SCI.
 This is partly because so little is known about the condition and partly because the symptoms of the disease are so similar to many other conditions affecting dogs.
 If your dog is hospitalised, they may be given intravenous fluid therapy (placed on a drip) and prescribed anti-sickness medicine and, in rare cases, antimicrobials.
 It’s likely your vet will also take steps to rule out other causes.
-This may involve carrying out tests including x-rays, ultrasound, a biochemistry panel and taking blood, urine and faecal samples.
-If harvest mites are present then your vet may also prescribe treatment to destroy them.
+This may involve carrying out tests including radiographs, ultrasound, haematology and biochemistry blood tests, and urine and/or faecal tests.
+If harvest mites are present, then your vet may also prescribe treatment to eliminate them.

 How to prevent SCI in dogs

-The underlying cause of SCI remains unknown so prevention advice is limited to being vigilant and using a lead during woodland walks, keeping your dog well hydrated, closely monitoring your dog for mites, and raising awareness of SCI by telling others about the disease.
+The underlying cause of SCI remains unknown, prevention advice is limited to being vigilant and using a lead during woodland walks, keeping your dog well hydrated, closely monitoring him for mites and raising awareness of SCI by telling others about the disease.
 If you’re concerned contact your vet straight away or, if it’s out of hours, your nearest Vets Now pet emergency service.